Parish councils are the first tier of local government and perform an important role.

 The Clerk and Responsible Financial Officer (RFO) is employed on a part time basis to advise Council in respect of legislation and procedure, and is responsible for the day-to-day functioning of the Council.

-Cheveley Parish Council is routinely consulted by East Cambridgeshire district council on matters concerning residents, such as planning applications, highways and street lighting.
+Cheveley Parish Council is routinely consulted by East Cambridgeshire District Council on matters concerning residents, such as planning applications, highways and street lighting.

 The Cheveley Pavilion & Recreation Ground Trust operates and manages the pavilion and recreation ground for the benefit of the community.
 The Pavilion can be hired by groups and individuals – please contact the Clerk for further details.

-Operation Times
+Operation Times & Clerk Contact Details

 Cheveley Parish Council operates a part time service.

 Cheveley Parish Council does not have an office for walk-in enquiries or full time clerk services.
-The Council endeavors to respond to enquiries within 5 working days (with the exception of burial matters see below) but the public should expect delays.
+The Council endeavours to respond to enquiries within 5 working days (with the exception of burial matters see below) but the public should expect delays.

 Burial matters should continue to be emailed or telephoned to the Clerk/office contact who will attend to them as soon as possible irrespective of timings.